DaveFMiranda/CarbonTracker/README.md

 - additional travel modes, e.g., flight or shipping
 - multi-leg trips
 - additional driving options such as avoid tolls
-- input fields for user car year, make, and model for more accurate carbon emissions predictions

 ### Increased Awareness
 - convert pounds of carbon released into a more relatable number, such as number of heat deaths caused